bardasoft/ConControls/README.md

 of a console application without the overhead of creating a UI with frameworks like Windows Forms or WPF etc.

 An introduction/manual/howto can be found [here](docs/001%20Intro.md).
-Code examples are included in the test project (ConControlsTests).

-The api documentation is a [Sandcastle](https://github.com/EWSoftware/SHFB) created compiled html help file: [ConControls API documentation.chm](docs/ConControls%20API%20documentation.chm).
+The api documentation is a [Sandcastle](https://github.com/EWSoftware/SHFB) compiled html help file: [ConControls API documentation.chm](docs/ConControls%20API%20documentation.chm).

 ---

 This package is available at https://www.nuget.org/packages/ConControls/ and can be installed like this:
-- PackageManager: `PM> Install-Package ConControls`
+- PackageManager: `PM> Install-Package ConControls -Version 0.1.0-beta`
-- .NET CLI: `> dotnet add package ConControls`
+- .NET CLI: `> dotnet add package ConControls --version 0.1.0-beta`
-- PackageReference: `<PackageReference Include="ConControls"/>`
+- PackageReference: `<PackageReference Include="ConControls" Version="0.1.0-alpha" />`
-- Paket CLI: `> paket add ConControls`
+- Paket CLI: `> paket add ConControls --version 0.1.0-alpha`